New for 2023

-Inconsequential Personal Property Exemption (59-2-1115): the taxable tangible personal property of a taxpayer is exempt from taxation if the taxable tangible personal property has a total aggregate fair market value per county of $15,300 or less.
+- Inconsequential Personal Property Exemption (59-2-1115): the taxable tangible personal property of a taxpayer is exempt from taxation if the taxable tangible personal property has a total aggregate fair market value per county of $27,000 or less for 2023.

-- New for 2021: Utah law states a business that has filed and qualified for the personal property tax exemption for five (5) consecutive years is not required to file a business personal property signed statement with the Assessor’s Office.
-Please note: The Weber County Assessor’s Office will notify you if your business has filed and qualified for the exemption for five (5) consecutive years.
+- New for 2023: Utah law states if a business files and qualifies for the personal property tax exemption, a county assessor may not require the business to file a business personal property signed statement for each continuing consecutive year for which the taxpayer qualifies for the exemption.
+Please note: If the total aggregate value of the personal property exceeds $27,000 the business is required to file.
+The Weber County Assessor’s Office will notify you if your business has filed and qualified for the exemption.

 Acquisition cost is now defined under Utah Code 59-2-102 (1).
 The definitions is as follows:

 “Acquisition cost” means the cost required to put an item of tangible personal property into service.
 Acquisition cost includes: